 At the time of enrollment in the University, official transcripts should be forwarded to the University Registrar in order to receive appropriate credit.
 Credit is awarded on a course-by-course basis by academic departments depending on departmental policy and the examination scores which are achieved.
 No entry is made on the college transcript for scores which are lower than those determined to be satisfactory by the Washburn academic departments.

-Military personnel can obtain information for certain subjects then take a standardized test to receive college credit through the DANTES program (Defense Activity for Non-Traditional Education Support).
-Washburn University awards credit for the DANTES exams listed.
+Military personnel can obtain information for certain subjects then take a standardized test to receive college credit through the DANTES (Defense Actifivy for Non-Traditional Educational Support) Subject Standardized Test (DSST) program.
+Washburn University awards credit for the DSST exams listed.

 Washburn University allows you to test out of courses in which you already have academic knowledge comparable to that gained in collegiate study.
 The College Level Examination Program (CLEP) examinations measure knowledge of the material usually covered in courses during the first two years of college.
 Students are only eligible to complete CLEP examinations before they have attempted or completed any college course in that discipline from a regionally accredited postsecondary institution.
 (A course that appears on a college transcript or a course in progress is considered an attempted course.)
 CLEP examinations may be attempted only once for credit at Washburn University.
 Either credit or a letter grade of "A", "B" or "C" will be assigned based upon the departmental CLEP evaluation.
 For courses evaluated as a letter grade, students who would prefer to receive credit only must obtain departmental approval.
 If the letter grade is awarded, it will become part of the Washburn University GPA.
 This credit is considered transfer credit and may be treated as a prerequisite for subsequent courses.
 There is no record made on the academic transcript for those students who are not awarded credit.
 Each school or department within the university has different curriculum requirements and may use the scores in different ways.
 CLEP exam credit listed on transcripts from other universities is not automatically awarded credit.
 Scores must be officially sent to Washburn University.
 The CLEP scores listed are for exams taken through computer-based testing (CBT) only.